 My name is Paris Marx.
-I write about cities, technology, and politics from a socialist perspective, and I’ve had pieces published by NBC News, CBC News, the Toronto Star, Jacobin, Salon, Recode, and a bunch more.
+I write about cities, technology, and politics from a socialist perspective with pieces published by NBC News, CBC News, Toronto Star, Jacobin, Tribune, OneZero, and more.
 You can find a list here.

-I’m also working on a Master’s in Geography at McGill University in Montreal, Canada, and I bring a very global perspective: I used to live in Melbourne, Australia and Wellington, New Zealand, and have visited 41 other countries along the way.
+I’m also the host of Tech Won’t Save Us, a weekly podcast challenge the worldview of Silicon Valley, and I’m just finishing a Master’s in Geography at McGill University in Montreal, Canada.
+I bring a very global perspective, having lived in Canada, Australia, and New Zealand, while visiting another 41 countries along the way.